 What is Intuitive Eating?

 Intuitive Eating has been around a long time.
 If the term is new to you, Intuitive Eating was created by two dietitians, Evelyn Tribole and Elyse Resch way back in 1995, so it’s not actually a new concept, but one that has sort of caught on lately.
 The authors define intuitive eating as “an approach that teaches you how to create a healthy relationship with your food, mind, and body – where you ultimately become the expert of your own body.”
 It is a weight-neutral, evidence-based model (meaning there is scientific evidence, not just opinion, to support it) with a validated assessment scale.
-There are around 100 studies supporting its efficacy to date.
 It is a non-diet approach that emphasizes internal cues and listening and paying attention to our bodies over external diet rules.

 How is Intuitive Eating Different?